JhossePaul/pysetl/docs/source/workflow.rst

 Pipeline
 +++++++++++++++++++++++++++++++++++++++++++++

-:class:`pysetl.workflow.Pipeline` is a collection of Stage objects ran sequentially.
+:class:`pysetl.workflow.Pipeline` is a collection of Stage objects run sequentially.
 Besides organizing the execution of our project, Pipeline solves data dependency injection across the data flow.

-Pipelines comes with a fancy `mermaidjs`_ diagram representation.
+Pipelines come with a fancy `mermaidjs`_ diagram representation.

 For advanced understanding see :mod:`pysetl.workflow.dispatcher` and :class:`pysetl.workflow.inspector`.